oglotov/exposed-pagination/README.md

 - **Page Information**: Access detailed pagination information like total pages, current page index, and more.
 - **Ktor Integration**: Extract pagination directives from Ktor requests with a single function call.

+Note: The library is designed to work with Exposed DSL queries, there is no support DAO:

 ---
 ## Installation